Hyundai ix35 Problems You Should Be Aware Of!

 10) “Small” comfort problems that become big annoyances

-Not every ix35 issue is catastrophic—some are just the kind of repeat irritations that chip away at ownership satisfaction.
+Not every ix35 issue is catastrophic—some are repeat irritations that chip away at ownership satisfaction.
+Higher-trim models with more gadgets deserve extra time checking everything works.

 • Sunroof track issues (sticking/opening problems)